bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - error - an error is detected when stopping the instance.

-If an instance is stuck in the 'failed' or the 'error' statuses, you should use the following instruction:
+If an instance repeatedly gets 'failed' or the 'error' statuses after being launched, you should follow the instructions:

 1) Check that all of the following settings exist (see the table_ for more information on Configuration):